retirement savings | june 2, 2023

 Opening a Taxable General Investing Account

-You can typically invest after-tax dollars in a variety of stocks, bonds, and mutual and exchange-traded funds in brokerage accounts, bank accounts, and other financial institutions.
-When saving in taxable accounts, be mindful of the fees and how income earned through interest and dividends are taxed, as well as capital gains when realized.
+You can typically invest after-tax dollars in a variety of stocks, bonds, mutual funds, and exchange-traded funds in brokerage accounts, bank accounts, and other financial institutions.
+When saving in taxable accounts, be mindful of the fees and how income earned through interest and dividends is taxed as well as capital gains when realized.

 The Benefit of Tax Diversification

 Tax diversification is the allocation of investment dollars to more than one account type.
 If you’re not sure what tax bracket you’ll be in during retirement, it can be a good idea to have assets spread across multiple account types that can help you develop a sustainable withdrawal strategy with taxes in mind.